cyberjames/infracost-test/README.md

 <br><br>
 ### Step 2: Register for Infracost API Key

 Registration is **free** for getting the Infracost API key.
-To do that, issue the command below and it will navigate you to the registration page.
+To do that, issue the command below and it will navigate you to the infracost website registration page.

 ```bash
 infracost auth login
 ```

-Retrieve the Infracost API key with the command below.
+Retrieve your Infracost API key with the command below.

 ```bash
 infracost configure get api_key
 ```

-Set the Infracost API key to your local computer.
+Set your retrieved Infracost API key to your local computer.

 ```xml
 infracost configure set api_key <your-infracost-api-key-here>